janez33/100DaysOfCode/log.md

 ### Day 17: August 26, 2018

-**Today's Progress**: Day 17: Finished Lesson 4: Loops in Intro to Javascript course from Udacity.
+**Today's Progress**: Finished Lesson 4: Loops in Intro to Javascript course from Udacity.
 6 more hours to finished the rest of the course.
 I know how to write a for loop. 😜

 **Thoughts**: For loops are cool, I'm good.